Denmark–Ukraine relations: Operation "Northern Falcon" (2009)

 In March 2009, in Thule Air Base, American, Danish and Ukrainian air forces transported about 140,000 gallons of fuel and 17 tons of supplies from Thule Air Base to Station Nord, which is 1000 km away.
 Ukraine assisted with an Ilyushin Il-76.

-Assistance to the Armed Forces of Ukraine (2014–2022)
+Assistance to the Armed Forces of Ukraine (2014–2023)

-Denmark began taking part in the NATO-led capacity building of the Armed Forces of Ukraine in 2014 after the War in Donbas.
+Denmark began taking part in the NATO-led capacity building of the Armed Forces of Ukraine in 2014 after the war in Donbas.
 Denmark has taken part in the British-led training mission Operation Interflex after 2015 with a staff office, training teams, translators.
 Moreover, soldiers from the Royal Danish Navy and Royal Danish Army have trained Ukrainian soldiers as well.

 In January 2022, Denmark supported Ukraine with 164 million DKK to support the Ukrainian defense as the Russo-Ukrainian crisis was continuing.

+In January 2023, the Danish Ministry of Defence announced that they would further support Ukraine by donating 19 French-made CAESAR self-propelled howitzers.
+Though as a further delay to Denmark's own military build-up.

+In May 2023, the Danish Parliament supported the donation of 1.7 billion DKK in military equipment to support Ukraine's offensive operations in the Russian invasion of Ukraine, including armoured recovery vehicles, engineering vehicles, demining equipment, ammunition and armoured vehicle-launched bridges.

+Assistance from the Armed Forces of Ukraine (2025)

+Following the 2025 Danish drone incidents the General Staff of the Ukrainian Armed Forces reported that a Ukrainian military delegation visited Denmark and successfully demonstrated their Sting interceptor drone against a QinetiQ Banshee target drone.